frankrdesilets/gpa-forecaster/README.md

 ```
 c className, classGrade
 ```
-Because commas are delimiters, they are not able to be used in class names (for example, Schools, Society, and Diversity).

 Every new class is added to the previously encountered semester until a new semester is encountered. </br>
 For example, for the below input file,